readmeio/marketplace/components/.ExampleComponent/readme.md

 This is the default `<ExampleComponent />` that we pre-fill when you create a new component in ReadMe!
 You can use this is a starter template for your own component.

-Upload a screenshot of the component using the format `example-component.png` and is 800x450 pixels (16:9).
+Upload a screenshot of the component using the format `component-name.png` and dimensions of 800x450 pixels (16:9).
 <img src="example-component.png" width="800" />

 ## Usage